The Moon Supreme, chapter 41

 “Nice to meet you, Chunli,” Yue replied, her smile warm.

-Together, they ventured toward a place bathed in soft, shimmering light—a hidden sanctuary deep within the heart of the woods.
+Together, they ventured toward a place bathed in soft, shimmering light.
+A hidden sanctuary deep within the heart of the woods.
 Yue’s abode exuded tranquility in every detail.
 A small cottage stood beside a sapphire-blue river, encircled by vibrant flowers emitting a gentle, radiant glow.

 The scene that met Lina’s eyes was a captivating blend of simplicity and grandeur, leaving her in awe.
-‘This place… it’s like a scene from my favorite fantasy games.
+‘This place… is like a scene from my favorite fantasy games.
 Especially those MMORPGs,’ she reflected, her gaze tracing the intricate dance of fireflies that illuminated the surroundings.
 Their delicate wings painted a mesmerizing canvas of light and shadow.

 Yue gestured for Lina to take a seat, her kindness easing Lina’s defenses.
 Recognizing Lina’s exhaustion, Yue excused herself and retreated into another room.